ZihShuen/FYP/README.md

   3. File "Dataset_BUSI_with_GT" has no masks images and should be downloaded

 # Summary Explanation of code:
+There are two python folders- MUS-trainvalidtest.py, MUS-plot.py MUS-trainvalidtest is the code that builds the CNN model and saves the all the relevant output values in a local folder MUS-plot is the code that extracts the output values to plot the relevant figures for analysis report.

+MUS-trainvalidtest:
 For the first few lines, we would be doing data importing, loading and splitting to a ratio of 80% of the data is used for training, 10% is used for validation and 10% is used for testing.

 Then, the classification and importing of convolution, layering and blocks obtained for the models from model zoo documentation in pytorch.org.